AutohomeCorp/frostmourne/README_en.md

 # 📖 Introduction

 `Frostmourne` is an open source version of the Autohome Dealer Tech monitoring system to help monitor almost all database data (including `Elasticsearch`, `Prometheus`, `SkyWalking`, `MySql`, etc.) .
-If you have established a logging system, Indicator system, but worry about not having a supporting monitoring system, maybe it can help you.
+If you have established a logging system, metric system, but worry about not having a supporting monitoring system, maybe it can help you.

 ### Purpose